BenLangmead/bowtie2/MANUAL.markdown

 Guarantees that output SAM records are printed in an order corresponding to the order of the reads in the original input file, even when [`-p`] is set greater than 1.
-Specifying `--reorder` and setting [`-p`] greater than 1 causes Bowtie 2 to run somewhat slower and use somewhat more memory then if `--reorder` were not specified.
+Specifying `--reorder` and setting [`-p`] greater than 1 causes Bowtie 2 to run somewhat slower and use somewhat more memory than if `--reorder` were not specified.
 Has no effect if [`-p`] is set to 1, since output order will naturally correspond to input order in that case.